LANGUAGE PLACEMENT IN GREEK

 - scoring high enough on the Northwestern Latin placement exam.

 With a score of 5, you have satisfied the proficiency requirement and we encourage you to continue the study of Latin at Northwestern.
-To enroll in 300-level Latin courses you should contact the Director of Latin Instruction, Francesca Tataranni.
-If your score on the placement exam is high enough to satisfy the WCAS foreign language requirement, you will be notified and required to take a written validation exam.
-For more information on this option, contact the Director of Latin Instruction, Francesca Tataranni.
+To enroll in 300-level Latin courses you should contact the Director of Latin Instruction, Prof. Francesca Tataranni.
+If your score on the placement exam is high enough to satisfy the Weinberg foreign language requirement, you will be notified and required to take a written validation exam.
+For more information on this option, contact the Director of Latin Instruction, Prof. Francesca Tataranni.

 If your current level of proficiency does not satisfy the Latin language requirement and you wish to continue the study of Latin at Northwestern, you should follow the appropriate option below:

 - if you have a score of 4 on the AP Latin exam, you should not take the on-line placement test.
 With a score of 4, you will need one more course (Latin 201-3, offered in the Spring quarter) to satisfy the foreign language proficiency requirement.

 - if you scored a 3 or lower on the AP Latin exam or have taken more than one year of high school Latin, you must take the on-line Latin placement test.

 It is expected that you take the exam before arriving on campus in the fall.
 The exam is given only on-line at the Online Placement Tests page.